j2store/userguide/postal_code_shipping_plugin.md

 - Weight Start: 1.000 To : 10 .000,
 - Qty From: 1 To:100

-Example 3: Suppose your postcodes are made up of 6 alphanumeric characters, and you want to charge $1.00 for shipping to postcodes beginning with AB, $2.00 for postcodes beginning with CX, and $4.00 for all other postcodes.
+##### Example 3: Suppose your postcodes are made up of 6 alphanumeric characters, and you want to charge $1.00 for shipping to postcodes beginning with AB, $2.00 for postcodes beginning with CX, and $4.00 for all other postcodes.
 No weight or qty ranges are used.

 Then you would enter:

-RATE #1
+**Rate #1**

 Cost Brackets: